 The size for the shop icon is 500 x 500px.

 This should be a photo of you.
-This adds trust to your shop and shows that you're a real person.
+This adds trust to your shop and shows that you’re an actual person.
 My photo is a few years old, but it does the job.

-I get that photos can be hard, but don't sweat them too much.
+I get that photos can be challenging but don’t sweat them too much.
 Just add a photo of you.